A collection of book reviews, releases and stories of authors and great books.

 Whether you are an aspiring author or an experienced one looking to up your game and improve your writing skill, this article is for you!

 If you want to improve your writing, the only way is to read more.
-Nothing better conveys the importance of reading for writers than this quote by the renowned author Stephen King, that says:
+Nothing better conveys the importance of reading for professional academic writers than this quote by the renowned author Stephen King, that says:

 “If you want to be a writer, you must do two things above all others: read a lot and write a lot.” ~ Stephen KingWe intend to save you some time that would go into researching for the best books on writing.
 Here is a list of 10 books that are a must-read to improve your writing skill.
 Along with the books, we have added 10 quotes on writing from various authors.
 The quotes will leave you inspired for your journey ahead.
 Writing journey isn’t full of roses; hence, anytime in the journey, you feel a lack of motivation or feel bogged down by the challenges, come back and refer to these quotes for inspiration.